 Sourcing and ordering promotional products

-Some people visit exhibitions just for freebies.
+An important part of your trade show plan is sourcing branded promotional items.
+Everyone loves a freebie and having something to hand out will attract visitors to your trade show booth.
 You don’t want to miss out on additional footfall by forgetting to source and order your promotional products and marketing literature.

 Choosing the right product is important as delegates will usually take these freebies away with them.
 Items like pens, notebooks and desk calendars will help you to spread your branding beyond the exhibition hall.

 You won’t be the only business trying to book in a time with the top bosses, your competitors will be as well.
-Give yourself plenty of time to arrange a meeting with your important clients.
+Give yourself plenty of time to plan a meeting with your important clients.

 Training your staff